a3032929/Learn_Analytics/graphs/README.md

 The used graphs scripts contains information on which munge files were used to create the data to plot the graphs.

-All other graphs in 'graph' folder are not used therefore redundant.